 Fort Rucker is a very small town located in the state of Alabama.
 With a population of 4,520 people and just one neighborhood, Fort Rucker is the 124th largest community in Alabama.
-Fort Rucker has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Fort Rucker was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Fort Rucker economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Fort Rucker, where the median household income is $59,094.

 Occupations and Workforce